collinsakuma/phase-3-project-BookStore/README.md

 ```
 then run:
 ```
-python db/seed.py
+python seed.py
 ```
-to run the CLI app cd back into the lib directory and run:
+to run the CLI app navitage back into the /lib directory and run:
 ```
 python cli.py
 ```